caseyli/contact/readme.md

 Take a look at the PagesController.

-You'll need to edit the fields that you are receiving.
+You'll need to edit the permitted_contact_params.

 ### Javascript